CBB752Spring2016/CBB752Spring2016.github.io/Sequence.md

-# Assessing k-mer Enrichment of FASTA Sequences
+# Assessing k-mer Enrichment of FASTA Sequence(s) Using Empirical p-values

 ## Python Card, Brought by ELK